metaperl/pure-python-web-development/jupyterbook/end-notes.md

 [An entire book](https://pyreact.com) has been written on using React from Transcrypt.
 That being said, Transcrypt is [suffering from some maintenance issues](https://may69.com/downgrades-and-upgrades-to-the-rating-of-pure-python-web-application-solutions/).

-### IDOM
-Both IDOM and Transcrypt have solutions for using React purely in Python.
-However because IDOM does not transpile to JavaScript, pure component functions are fully compatible and portable to any Python web framework that supports websockets.

 ### enter Pynecone
 Pynecone is a new project that compiles to the NextJS flavor of React.
 It has an impressive gallery.